TrudAX/denistrunin-blog/src/posts/performance-powerbibatch/index.md

 ```

-You need to play with Date filtering, limiting the number of rows to 100-200k(start with one previous week for example).
-For D365 FinOps you can also create a data entity for it or just run it for a PROD database copy.
+You need to adjust STARTDATETIME filtering, limiting the number of rows to 100-200k(start with one previous week for example).
+For D365 Fin Ops you can also create a data entity for it or just run this query for a PROD database copy.

+## Batch analysis reports

 Lets consider what kind of report we can build from this dataset

-### Total duration
+### - Total duration

-The first report we can build is total duration per task from different measures
+The first report we can build analysing **Total duration of  batch tasks** from different measures

 ![Duration report](Report1.png)